One-World-By-Night/bylaw_clause_manager/bylaw_clause_manager/readme.md

 This plugin is purpose-built for domains where clauses need to be tracked individually, filtered by thematic relevance (e.g., "Anarch", "Caitiff"), and presented with full contextual hierarchy for readability and transparency.

+Note, this plugin relies on the free Advanced Custom Fields plugin, available through the Wordpress Plugins or directly at [www.advancedcustomfields.com](https://www.advancedcustomfields.com/)

 ---

 # How It Works